Atlanta for the 99%

 Extreme heat can be lethal.
 Today, Atlanta experiences heat waves six times more frequently every year than we did in 1960.
 To regulate summer heat, it’s crucial that we preserve our declining tree cover, green spaces, trails, and parks.
 Tree cover is essential to public health.
 It keeps our air, water, and soil clean, is the #1 way to mitigate the urban heat island effect, and can prevent flooding in neighborhoods.

-We need an economy that works for us — not just the 1%.
-Billionaires and major corporations depend on working people to generate their profit, but don’t even come close to paying their fair share back to the community.
-Major development projects are significantly undervalued, meaning our city misses out on millions of dollars of revenue each year.
+We need a city budget that works for us — not just the 1%.
+Billionaires, developers, and major corporations depends on working people to generate their profit, but don’t come close to paying their fair share back to the community.
+Luxury developers are given handouts and subsidies just to build housing half the city can’t afford.
+Trophy commercial properties are significantly undervalued, meaning our city and schools miss out on hundreds of millions of dollars of tax revenue each year.
 We deserve a government that puts money into public services like social housing, public grocery stores, after school care, and public health programs that help working families thrive.
-To do this, we need fair taxes for corporate and commercial developers to make life easier for working people like you and me.
+To do this, we need fair taxes on the ultra-rich to make life easier for working people like you and me.

 Public Transit, Bike Lanes, & Walkability